whileman133/django-dbbackup/docs/databases.rst

 SqliteBackupConnector
 ~~~~~~~~~~~~~~~~~

-The :class:`dbbackup.db.sqlite.SqliteBackupConnector` makes a copy of the SQLite database file using the ``.backup`` command, which is safe to execute with active connections to the database.
-It supports dumping in-memory databases by construction.
+The :class:`dbbackup.db.sqlite.SqliteBackupConnector` makes a copy of the SQLite database file using the ``.backup`` command, which is safe to execute while the database has ongoing/active connections.
+Additionally, it supports dumping in-memory databases by construction.

 MySQL
 -----